Grosbo/CoreValidation/docs/README.md

     .AddValidator(addressValidator)

-    // Add translations (to have possibility to serve results in different language), e.g. Polish .AddPolishTranslation(asDefault: false)
+    // Add translations (to have possibility to serve results in different language), e.g. Polish .AddPolishTranslation(asDefault: false, include: new Dictionary<string, string>
+    {

-    // Add phrases to Polish translation - e.g. for the custom messages used in userValidator
+        // Add more phrases to Polish translation - e.g. for the custom messages used in userValidator
         // Translation is a standard dictionary, so you can easily deserialize it from JSON, or create inline like:
-    .AddTranslation("Polish", new Dictionary<string, string>
-    {
-        // Translation for a phrase is a simple KeyValuePair {"Date of birth is required", "Data urodzenia jest wymagana"},
+        {"Date of birth is required", "Data urodzenia jest wymagana"},

-        // ...
+        // Override the default entry (static Phrases.Keys holds all default keys for the phrases) {Phrases.Keys.Texts.Email, "Email jest wymagany"},

         // You can use arguments in translations...
         {"Max {max} tags allowed", "Maksymalnie dozwolonych jest {max} tagów"},

         // ... and parametrize them differently (e.g. change the format, culture, etc.)
-        {"Earliest allowed date is {value|format=yyyy-MM-dd}", "Najwcześniejsza dozwolona data to {value|format=dd.MM.yyyy}"}
+        {"Earliest allowed date is {min|format=yyyy-MM-dd}", "Najwcześniejsza dozwolona data to {min|format=dd.MM.yyy}"}
     })

     // Set additional options (lot of them available...)